mdpetters/cee233/index.md

 - Discussion Sessions: Discussion sessions are used for one-on-one instruction

 #### Term Project
 You are tasked to design a field campaign to validate aerosol emissions at urban scale.
 You can pick the location (metropolitan area), emission type (e.g. mobile vs. stationary), aerosol type (black carbon vs. secondary organic aerosol vs. inorganic sources).
 The main objective is to design a measurement campaign that is (1) feasible, (2) affordable, and (3) compelling.
 Feasible means that it is logistically possible to conduct the measurements.
 Examples of feasibility include site access, instrument availability, and personnel availability.
-Affordable means that you are limited in the number of high instruments you can deploy.
+Affordable means that you are limited in the number of high quality instruments you can deploy.
 An example of "non-affordable" would be a campaign that requires a fleet of specialized aircraft.
 Compelling means that the data will provide meaningful constraints on the emissions given the limitations of your sensors and the geographical area.
 Examples of "not compelling" would be insufficient sensitivity of the selected sensor(s), insufficient temporal or spatial coverage, or interference by factors outside of your control, including meteorological factors.

 Evaluation will focus on the following aspects
 - Problem statement (description of the emission problem)